Major Program Entrance Requirements

 - Differential Equations At most one of the courses Math 319, 320, 376 can count toward to a math major/certificate;

-The Letters and Science website lists the degree requirements for the Math Major in more detail.
+The UW-Madison Guide lists the degree requirements for the Math Major in more detail.

 Graduate Courses for Undergraduate Credit